-The first of two courses dealing with applied economic theory.
-This part concentrates on the behavior of individual segments of the economy, the theory of consumer behavior and demand, the theory of production and costs, duality, welfare measures, price and output level determination by business firms, and the structure of product and input markets.
-Prerequisites: Principles of Microeconomics, MATH111, EBGN509, EBGN510; or permission of instructor.
+(I) This is a first-semester graduate courses dealing with applied microeconomic theory.
+The course concentrates on the behavior of individual segments of the economy, the theory of consumer behavior and demand, duality, welfare measures, policy instruments, preferences over time and states of nature, and the fundamentals of game theory.
+Prerequisites: MATH111, EBGN509 (co-requisite) or permission of instructor.
+3 hours lecture and discussion; 3 semester hours.